TheRenegadeCoder/sample-programs/docs/projects/hello-world/index.md

   - the_renegade_coder
 ---

+In this article, we'll cover the Hello World project, its requirements, and how to verify a solution.

+## Description

 Hello World is a standard program used to introduce a programming language.
 As a result, the rules are pretty simple: print "Hello, World!" to standard output.
 Ideally, the solution should be as simple as possible.